-I don’t remember how and when exactly this household upgrade happened.
-However, from that day forward, things began to change.
+I don’t remember exactly how and when this household upgrade happened.
+From that day on, however, things began to change.

 In the beginning, the connection was slow, clumsy, and no one in our family had an idea what you can do with this “portal.”
 Googling stuff still wasn’t popular and besides downloading mp3s from not so trustworthy forums, we didn’t do much with this innovative possession.

 Things obviously changed since then.
 Thanks to search engines like Google, Bing, and DuckDuckGo, the internet is a bit more organized.

 We don’t know.
 But at least we can find what we’re looking for fast.